Fedma123/eth-royalty/README.md

 	Generated Royalty.js.
 To use your contract load this script in geth.

 #### Manual contract variable creation in geth
-If for some reason the contract can't be mined while the *CompileAndDeployContract.sh* script is wating, or you decide to submit its creation when you're not mining, you can still instantiate the variables created automatically by *Royalty.js* script, but you have to do it "manually".
+If for some reason the contract can't be mined while the *CompileAndDeployContract.sh* script is waiting, or you decide to submit its creation when you're not mining, you can still instantiate the variables created automatically by *Royalty.js* script, but you have to do it "manually".
 A possible scenario can be the following:

 	$ ./src/deployment/CompileAndDeployContract.sh src/contracts/Royalty.sol
 	Compiling Royalty bin and abi...